-- There was a clear staffing structure and staff were aware of their own roles and responsibilities. - Practice specific policies were implemented and were available to all staff.
-However, we looked at 17 such policies and guidance documents and found that six contained review dates of December 2015 and were therefore overdue for review.
-Ten were not dated so it was not clear when they were written or if they were up to date.
-The practice was therefore unable to demonstrate they had an effective system to help ensure all governance documents were kept up to date. - A comprehensive understanding of the performance of the practice was maintained - A programme of continuous clinical and internal audit was used to monitor quality and to make improvements. - There were arrangements for identifying, recording and managing risks, issues and implementing mitigating actions.
+- There was a clear staffing structure and that staff were aware of their own roles and responsibilities. - Practice specific policies were implemented and were available to all staff. - A comprehensive understanding of the performance of the practice was maintained - A programme of continuous clinical and internal audit was used to monitor quality and to make improvements. - There were arrangements for identifying, recording and managing risks, issues and implementing mitigating actions.